towhee-io/towhee-compiler/README.md

 ### Install with pip

-> Some environments are not yet supported (like m1 etc.), please try installing from source.
+> If install towhee.compiler failed with pip, please install it from source.

 ```bash
 $ pip install towhee.compiler